Iran’s tumultuous political history has meant that despite the country’s wealth of resources, it has been relatively isolated from the global economy.

 Setting up a business in Iran

-There are several stages and bureaucratic hurdles that expats contend with when setting up a business in Iran.
+There are numerous stages and bureaucratic hurdles that expats contend with when setting up a business in Iran.
 These include obtaining criminal record clearances, registering for VAT, officially registering the company’s name, paying stamp duty and enrolling employees in the social security programme.

-Expats should also note that they should anticipate long waits for most of the necessary documentation.
+Expats should note that they should anticipate long waits for most of the necessary documentation.
 They should seek advice from Iranian business associates and fellow expats who have previously been through the process.